ComPWA/ampform/doc/usage.rst

 Usage
 =====

-How to use the `expertsystem` to create models can be found in the :doc:`quick start <usage/quickstart>`.
-For other usage examples, see the notebooks below:
+A brief introduction to the usual workflow when using the `expertsystem` can be found in the :doc:`quick start <usage/quickstart>`.
+For other more specific examples, see the notebooks below:

 .. toctree::
   :maxdepth: 2